urnathan/libcody/README.md

 `CXXFLAGS=$flags`.
 I often build a debuggable library with `make CXXFLAGS=-g3`.

-The makefile will also parallelize according to the number of CPUs, unless you specify explicitly with a `-j` option.
+The `Makefile` will also parallelize according to the number of CPUs, unless you specify explicitly with a `-j` option.
 This is a little clunky, as it's not possible to figure out inside the makefile whether the user provided `-j`.
 (Or at least I've not figured out how.)